I love the library and I HATE library fines.

 Designate a spot for your library books to live

-This made a huge difference for us – I bought a large square basket at Home Goods 9 years ago and it’s acted as our library basket in every home we’ve lived in since then.
+This made a huge difference for us – I bought a large square basket at Home Goods 9 years ago and it acted as our library basket in every home we’ve lived in.
+Then a few years ago, we got this small bookshelf for our library books.
 Having a space designated for our library books means they don’t get mixed in with our personal collection and when they’re left out, everyone in the house knows where to put them.
 This basket keeps the picture books from the library, while I keep my books on a specific shelf in my office and the girls have a shelf in their bedroom for their library books so they can read at night before bed.

 Set a calendar reminder

 Once a week, my Google Calendar reminds me “Renew library books!” and it’s a good nudge to hop on to my account and renew everything.

 Go to the library weekly